kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

 - Exit to West Central Ahto City
 - Talk to Port Authority
-  - With Affect Mind, convo is 1,2
+  - *With Affect Mind:* 1,2
+    - If you have >=100 Credits, this is 1,3, but you should always have <100 Credits after shopping with the Selkath
-  - Without Affect Mind, spam 1
+  - *Without Affect Mind:* 1,1
 - Run to East Central
 - Talk to Roland Wann: 3, 1spam
 - Return to the Ebon Hawk
 - When in the hallway again, *Party: Remove T3*
-- Open docking bay at end of hall
+- Open docking bay at far end of hall
+- Selkath announcement interrupts you
 - *Force/Stims: Cast Burst of Speed and Force Valor, use Alacrity*
 - *Shield: Use Echani Shield if you equipped it*
 - Use shuttle to travel to Sith Base